WolframRhodium/muvsfunc/README.md

 `muvsfunc_numpy.py` contains algorithms that are processed in `numpy.ndarray` rather than C/C++.
 Due to the low performance, they are mainly for research.
 Here is my current interest.

 `LUM.py` and `SuperRes.py`(it's not the SuperRes in madVR or MPDN) are the dross of history.
 You won't need to use them.

-*Most functions are documented.
-But since I'm not a native English speaker, there might be some grammar errors.
-I'm happy to hear others point out mistakes to me.*